GigiJuliette/GigiJuliette/README.md

-# Hello !
-I'm Gigi 💛
+## Hi !
+I'm Kika and I'm a french student in Web Development 💛

 ## 🌟 About Me